-Of the ten Civista Bancshares Inc. directors, nine are currently independent under NASDAQ's requirements and represent much of our geographic footprint.
-Because Mr. James Miller, who retired as Chair on April 19, 2022, previously concurrently served as both the Chairman of the Holding Company Board of Directors and the Chief Executive Officer of the Holding Company and Civista Bank until the end of 2017, he had not previously been determined to be independent by the Board of Directors.
-However, as it has now been more than three years since his retirement from the Chief Executive Officer position, Mr. Miller has been determined to be independent by the Board going forward.
+Of the 14 Civista Bancshares Inc. directors, 13 are currently independent under NASDAQ's requirements and represent much of our geographic footprint.
+Because Mr. James Miller, who retired as Chair on April 19, 2022, previously concurrently served as both the Chairman of the Holding Company Board of Directors and the Chief Executive Officer of the Holding Company and Civista Bank until the end of 2017.
+However, as it has now been more than three years since his retirement from the Chief Executive Officer position, Mr. Miller could have been determined to be independent by the Board going forward.
 Such a determination is in conformance with NASDAQ requirements.
+However, the Board resolved to maintain Mr. Miller's status as not independent.
 As mentioned earlier, Mr. Murray, is our current independent chairperson.
-Further, all members and chairs of our Audit, Compensation, and Nominating and Corporate Governance Committees are independent.
+Further, all members and chairs of our Audit, Compensation, Nominating and Corporate Governance and Board Risk Committees are independent.

 Messrs.
-Daniel White and William Ritzmann, who have served as Directors of the Holding Company and Bank since 2002 and 2018, respectively, will retire as Directors and will not seek re-election as Directors at the Annual Meeting.
-The Nominating and Corporate Governance Committee, with Mr. Shaffer's assistance, continues to seek diverse candidates for the positions to be vacated by Messrs.
-White and Ritzmann.
+John O. Bacon and Allen Nickles, who have served as Directors of the Holding Company since 2023 and 2003, respectively, and of the Bank since 2005 and 2003, respectively, will retire as Directors and will not seek re-election as Directors at the Annual Meeting.